 Yes, it is legal to use things like this in a solution.
 The team should remember, though, that the judges will be scoring them on the creative elements they themselves invent, not on the creativity of the engineers at the Lego company.
 Also, note that certain items from these construction kits are very expensive even at garage sale prices; used computer bricks for Lego MindStorms®, for example, typically sell for over $100 each on eBay or Craigslist.

 If the team is using parts (e.g., wheels) of a Lego set or Tinker Toy set, how is that priced for the budget?

-The Odyssey of the Mind Program Guide, pages 47-49, gives guidance on costs for commercial items.
+The Odyssey of the Mind Program Guide gives guidance on costs for commercial items; a link to it is available on the Resources page.
 Typically, the team would use “garage sale” prices unless they purchase an item specifically to be used as part of their solution.
 In that case, the team should include a receipt with their cost form.
 Remember that a fundamental tenet of Odyssey of the Mind is for students to be creative; therefore, a team might want to consider a solution that does not use pre-fabricated devices and rather try to build their own device.

 If a team advances to different levels (states, worlds), does the performance have to stay exactly the same or can it be changed or improved?

 If a team advances to the next level, they can use the same solution or an entirely new solution.
 Keeping in mind that, at the next level, the team will be competing with teams that placed at their tournaments, they are encouraged to review their scores and decide if there are any elements that they might adjust to present the most effective solution.